On this page:

 Rarely should electric baseboard heat be the only source of heat for the home.
 If the electricity goes out, which frequently happens when ice forms on the power lines, you have no heat.

 You do not want to wake up to a cold house with no alternate means of heating it.
-Likewise, electric is expensive and wasteful, therefore consider hydronic baseboard heater as a backup or the primary radiator.
+Likewise, electricity is expensive and wasteful.
+Therefore, many people consider hydronic baseboard heaters as a backup or as the primary radiator.

 Baseboard Heater Types

 The two types of baseboard heaters are hydronic and convection.
-These look alike and perform alike.
+These look alike and perform alike, producing adequate heat for many rooms.
 These units are slow space heaters, meaning although the unit heats up quickly, there is no fan or forced air system to blow the heat throughout the room.

 There are two benefits inherent to these, no fan means very little noise, and it does not blow dust and pollen around the house.